What is My Money, My Future: Canadian Financial Education Challenge?

 How Are The Resources Judged?

 First Round: The first judging will be done by teachers.
 He or she will select the best project to submit for the Regional round of judging.
 Teachers can also select and submit up to three Honourable Mentions.
 Teachers will submit their selected classroom submissions on www.mymoneymyfuturechallenge.ca.
 Teachers can set their own evaluation criteria or follow the Challenge Rubric for guidance.
-Student projects should be completed and reviewed by their teachers before April 16, 2021 which is the deadline for teachers to submit the selected submissions from their class.
+Student projects should be completed and reviewed by their teachers before 11:59:59 p.m.
+May 16th, 2022 which is the deadline for teachers to submit the selected submissions from their class.
+Independent submissions will also need to be submitted by this same date and time.

-National Showcase: Regional winners will then make a live virtual 5-7 minute presentation providing background on their project.
+National Showcase: Regional winners will then make a live virtual 3 minute presentation providing background on their project.
 The presentation will cover topics such as: origin of their idea, learning objective and what will be taught, why this topic is important for youth, what plans do they have for the idea, what they will do with the winning prize money, etc. Students will present to an eminent national panel of judges including senior officials from government, education and business, as well as representatives from youth groups, and the NGO community.
 The virtual National Showcase Challenge will be open for viewing to all Canadians.
-The National Showcase Challenge will take place toward the end of May, or beginning of June, 2021.
-Date to be confirmed.
+The National Showcase Challenge will take place on June 16th, 2022.

 How Will The Resources Be Judged?